Linda Lindroth: Polaroid SX-70 and 20x24 photographs

 Throughout the 1970s and 1980s Lindroth worked in the Polaroid Artists Program using the Polaroid SX-70 camera and later the Polaroid 20x24.
 Her first ever solo museum show was at the Newark Museum in Newark, New Jersey, in 1986, of work done with the Polaroid 20x24 camera.
 Lindroth produced a series of three limited edition portfolios entitled TRIPTYCH I, II, III of Polaroid 20x24 images, copies of which are in the High Museum of Art and the Newark Museum.
 Other Polaroid work was exhibited in Canada and in the WestLicht_Schauplatz für Fotografie, Vienna.

 Lindroth experimented with embedding Polaroid 20x24 images inside of large gelatin silver prints enlarged onto photo linen and stretched over wood frames.
 The resulting work was called the Bronx Zoo Triptych.

-In 1995 Lindroth collaborated with Open Society Fund and Pen Pals for Peace to create Polaroid 20x24 photographs for a book of children's 'etters from Sarjevo entitled Dear Unknown Friend.
+In 1995 Lindroth collaborated with Open Society Fund and Pen Pals for Peace to create Polaroid 20x24 photographs for a book of children's letters from Sarajevo entitled Dear Unknown Friend.
 The exhibition, Dear Unknown Friend, Children's Letters from Sarajevo, consisting of Polaroid 20x24 photographs of the letters, toured the Balkans in 1996 and 1997 and returned to the State Museum of Pennsylvania in 1999.

 In 1988 Jonathan Edwards College of Yale University commissioned Lindroth to photograph six former, current and future masters of the college with the Polaroid 20x24 camera.
 The six were Beekman Cox Cannon, H. Catherine Skinner, Frederic Lawrence Holmes, E. J. Boell, Bernard Lytton and Gary Lee Haller.
 The photographs hang in the Junior Common Room.
 Other photographs have appeared in The New York Times.